joel-chu/location-search-demo/QA.md

 foo(0);
 ```

-1,0
+10
+9
+8
+7
+6
+5
+4
+3
+2
+1
+0

-first time d < 10, call itself plus one then run the console.log
+first time d < 10, call itself plus one (enter a recursion) until it reach 10 before it could run into the console.log
-same process when the d still zero fall through to the console.log

 3. If nothing is provided to `foo` we want the default response to be `5`.
 Explain the potential issue with the following code: